Oakland Water Quality at a Glance

 Consider Home Filtration

-While Oakland’s water meets all standards, homes with older plumbing may benefit from NSF-certified filters (Standard 53) for drinking and cooking water, especially for reducing disinfection byproducts and addressing taste preferences.
+While Oakland’s water meets all regulatory standards, homes may benefit from NSF-certified filters (Standard 53) for drinking and cooking water, especially for reducing disinfection byproducts like trihalomethanes and haloacetic acids that exceed health guidelines, and addressing taste preferences.

 Install Rainwater Harvesting